yevgab/text_formatter/README.md

 Command list:

     ?size w,h
-            -sets new page size, closes current page and starts a new one
+            -sets new page size, closes current page and starts a new one (Enes)

     ?align fill|left|right|center|as_is
             -sets new paragraph alignment; closes current paragraph and starts